Tips:

 <Date>

-I am writing because I am very concerned about dementia.
-Numbers affected by dementia are growing rapidly and Government is not doing anything to deal with the massive impact on families/whānau and our health system.
+The number of people affected by dementia mate wareware are growing rapidly, but the Government has not done enough to deal with its massive impact on families, whānau and our health system.

-<Then add some facts, e.g:>
+<Then add some facts, such as>

-- More than 170,000 Kiwis will be living with dementia by 2050
+• An estimated 170,000 Kiwis will be living with dementia mate wareware by 2050.

-<Then finish with something like:>
+<Then finish with something like>

 Nāku, nā – Yours faithfully